fergus3000/pgx_experiments/agg_summary_stats/readme.md

 # agg_summary_stats
-Trying to create my own aggregate pgx function to obtain the Min,Max,Avg,Count for an aggregate as an array.
+Trying to create my own aggregate pgx function to obtain the Avg,Min,Max,Count for an aggregate as an array.
 Project is based on the max_timed example, and is just a copy right now.